The Hidden Story Underneath My Story

 Karl and my Dad

 Today was the last day of the fall class.
-Karl, who makes his rounds, grew up on this working farm; he is as much a part of its bone structure as the beams in the barn.
+Karl, our teacher and friend, grew up on this working farm; he is as much a part of its bone structure as the beams in the barn.
+He makes his rounds to each artist and gives us just enough to see with more clarity and paint with more confidence.

 “Painting is about seeing,” he often says.

-And what I notice in mid-life, beyond the paints and paper, I have been learning to see.
+And yet beyond the paints and paper, I have been learning to see.

-Given my inconsistent schedule, Karl let me come on any day in the rotation that worked.
-My father drove an hour from Lancaster County to Chadds Ford each Thursday.
+Given my inconsistent schedule, Karl lets me come any day in the rotation that works.
+My father now drives an hour from Lancaster County to Chadds Ford each Thursday.
 In this 8-week class, there have been only a few classes when we have overlapped.
 This last Thursday fell on the tail end of some chaotic and crammed weeks for me; I felt a bit behind in matters of life.
-I was weary and could use the time.
+I was weary and could use the time at home.

 But I am learning to see, to notice, to pay attention…to take a minute and get underneath things…to care about the essential things.
 Midlife has this kind of potential, I’ve noticed.